-San Diego’s U.S. - Mexico Border is the world’s largest metropolitan binational region.
-San Ysidro, just one of three border crossings in the region, is consistently cited as the world’s busiest.
-Historically, San Diego has also been the number one refugee resettlement site in California with more than 86,000 thousand resettled from the Middle East, Southeast Asia and Africa since 1975.
-This has made San Diego’s communities a rich blend of racial/ethnic, linguistic, and region of birth diversity.
+San Diego sits on the U.S. - Mexico Border just north of Tijuana, and the two cities comprise the world’s largest metropolitan, binational region.
+San Ysidro, one of three border crossings in the region, is consistently cited as the world’s busiest port of entry.
+San Diego is also the number one refugee resettlement site in California, with more than 86,000 thousand resettled from the Middle East, Southeast Asia, and Africa since 1975.

 Qualifications and Skills Required

 Ability to juggle multiple priorities and work effectively with a team in a rapidly moving environment.